configcat/vscode-extension-configcat/DEVELOPMENT.md

 The webpanel is an Angular project, which can show and update Feature Flag values.
 Source: `./webpanel`
 Build it with `npm run webpanel-build`

+#### Local cache
+If the webpanel does not show changes made in the code or in the `ng-configcat-publicapi-ui` dependency the cache clean can help.
+In the webpanel folder use the following command: `ng cache clean`

 ### VS Code extension
 Source: `./src`